aistra0528/Hail/README_EN.md

 > to launch a suspended app, the system will, instead, show a dialog to the user informing them that
 > they cannot use this app while it is suspended.

+Suspend only prevents the user from interacting with the app, it does **NOT** prevent the app from running in the background.

 ## Working mode

 Hail can work with `Device Owner`, `Dhizuku`, `Root` and `Shizuku` (including Sui).

 **Any apps that have been frozen on Hail will need to be unfrozen by the same working mode.**

-1. For devices supporting wifi adb or rooted devices, `Shizuku` is recommend.
+1. For devices supporting wireless debugging (Android 11+) or rooted devices, `Shizuku` is recommended.

 2. For rooted devices, `Root` is an alternative. **It is slower.**